pingcap/talent-plan/talent-challenge-program2021/README.md

 *Note:*

+- Must be college students at school.
-- Only **students who have completed talent plan courses or having contributed to TiDB projects** can apply for Talent Challenge program.
+- **Students who have completed talent plan courses or contributed to TiDB projects** are encouraged to apply for the program and they will be considered as priority, or who have proven capabilites on distributed database development.
 - You are eligible to participate as a mentee in a single project per-cycle.

 **Prior to the opening of applications, mentee candidates are encouraged to talk to mentors about the project.** This helps them refine their ideas and deepen their understanding of the project.